jitsi/handbook/docs/dev-guide/iframe.md

 }
 ```

-* **participantKickedOut** - event notifications about a participants being removed from the room.
-The listener will receive an object with the following structure:
+* **participantKickedOut** - provides event notifications about a participants being removed from the room.

+The listener receives an object with the following structure:

 ```javascript
 {
     kicked: {